Coroners Court inquest into the death of Sonia Sofianopoulos

 Victorian Government response

 On 18 October 2018, the Victorian Government released its response to the Coroner’s recommendations.
-The Victorian Government offers its sincere condolences to the family and friends of Mrs Sofianopoulos and supports or supports in principle all eight of the Coroner’s recommendations.
+The Victorian Government offers its sincere condolences to the family and friends of Ms Sofianopoulos and supports or supports in principle all eight of the Coroner’s recommendations.
 The full Government Response can be found here (PDF and word).

-The Victorian Government is taking steps to implement the Coroner’s recommendations and additional actions to improve public health and safety.
+The Victorian Government took steps to implement the Coroner’s recommendations and additional actions to improve public health and safety.

 Your safety is our priority

 The safety of Victorians is the Government’s first priority.
 The Government is acting in response to the Coroner’s recommendations to deliver strengthened safeguards for Victorians.

 |1.
 Phase out open flue gas space heaters||Support-in-principle||